Bribing Kids for Good Behavior

 Lots of parents do it, but bribing your children can backfire.

-all, bribing kids for good behavior is a tactic commonly used by many
+That time, dad had resisted the temptation to bribe his kids for good behavior.
+Chances are, though, things hadn't always gone so smoothly.
+After all, bribing kids for good behavior is a tactic commonly used by many parents.

 Parenting Bribes: The Problem With Bribing Kids for Good Behavior